-In November 2023, we partnered with Cellares Corp., or Cellares, to evaluate their automated manufacturing platform, the Cell ShuttleTM, through the Cellares Technology Adoption Partnership, or TAP, program.
-As part of the collaboration, the companies have agreed on a proof-of-concept technology transfer process for the automated manufacture and release testing of CABA-201.
+As part of our innovative manufacturing strategy where we intend to increase scale, reduce cost of goods and improve patient experience, in November 2023, we partnered with Cellares Corp., or Cellares, to evaluate their automated manufacturing platform, the Cell ShuttleTM, through the Cellares Technology Adoption Program, or TAP.
+As part of the collaboration, the companies have agreed on a proof-of-concept technology transfer process for the automated manufacture and release testing of rese-cel.
 In August 2024, we expanded our partnership with Cellares to facilitate the potential to incorporate the Cellares manufacturing platform to support the RESETTM clinical program.
+In March 2025, we and Cellares announced the successful conclusion of the Technology Adoption Program on Cellares' automated cell therapy manufacturing Cell ShuttleTM, facilitating the potential integration of the Cell ShuttleTM into our clinical and commercial, if approved, manufacturing strategy for rese-cel.
+We are also evaluating pathways to improve patient experience and scalability of collection through the removal of the requirement for apheresis.
+Data were published at the American Society of Cell and Gene Therapy conference in May 2024 illustrating the feasibility of this approach.